Korean steak japchae with glass noodles and stir-fried vegetables

 - 1 tablespoon sambal oelek (optional)

 Glass noodles go by many names and guises.
-Wonderfully chewy and translucent, they are usually made from a root vegetable or bean starch, making them excellent gluten-free alternatives to wheat or rice noodles.
+Wonderfully chewy and translucent, they are usually made from a root vegetable or bean starch.
 Although they have little flavor, they absorb what surrounds them.
 These noodles, made from sweet potatoes, soak up the savory complexity of the stir-fry blend.

 Did You Know?